Catcher Austin Wells agrees to $2.5M bonus with Yankees - WHIZ News

-NEW YORK (AP) — Catcher Austin Wells has agreed to a minor league contract with a $2.5 million signing bonus after the New York Yankees selected him 28th overall in the amateur draft.
+NEW YORK (AP) — Catcher Austin Wells has agreed to a minor league contract that includes a $2.5 million signing bonus after the New York Yankees selected him 28th overall in the amateur draft.

+The Yankees also announced Friday they had released Chad Bettis from his minor league deal after the veteran right-hander announced his retirement.

 Wells’ slot had a value of nearly $2.5 million for the Yankees’ signing bonus pool.